Does this test have other names?

-Normally, D-dimer is not present in your blood.
-D-dimer is made only after a clot has formed and is in the process of breaking down.
-If you are having significant formation and breakdown of blood clots in your body, D-dimer in your blood may be elevated.
+An elevated D-dimer level is not normal.
+It is usually found after a clot has formed and is in the process of breaking down.
+If you are having significant formation and breakdown of blood clot in your body, your D-dimer may be elevated.

-A positive D-dimer test doesn't mean that you definitively have a clot.
-Rather, it's a sign that blood clots may be forming and breaking down in the body.
+A positive D-dimer test doesn't mean that you have a clot.
+There may be other reasons it is positive.
 More testing is usually needed.

 How is this test done?